inpsyde/reusable-workflows/docs/build-and-push-assets.md

 No, if you follow the recommendations in this document you shouldn't.

-When compiled assets are Git-ignored, they will be ignored by GitHub even if PR assets conflict with the base branch assets.
-And when merged the PR assets will silently override what is in the base branch.
+When compiled assets are Git-ignored, even if PR's assets conflict with the base branch's assets, they will be ignored by GitHub.
+And when merged, the PR's assets will silently override what's in the base branch.
 That might not be correct, but that's not relevant: upon merge, the workflow will run again, re-compiling assets to their correct status.

 Moreover, having assets marked as `linguist-generated` in `.gitattributes` will prevent GitHub from even showing compiled assets in the PR, making the process entirely transparent to users.